-Provides for distribution of funds appropriated for State Competitive Scholarships; specifies maximum grant amount of at least \$1,000, unless insufficient funds are available, in which case a report is required; provides that unexpended funds at close of fiscal year remain available for expenditure in subsequent year as a work project.
+Provides for distribution of funds appropriated for State Competitive Scholarships.
+Specifies grant amount of at least \$1,000, unless insufficient funds are available, in which case a report is required.
+Provides that unexpended funds at close of fiscal year remain available for expenditure in subsequent year.